Commuting-Liftable Subgroups of Galois Groups II: Introduction

 \subsection{Acknowledgments}

-The author would like to thank all who expressed interest in this work and in particular Florian Pop, Jakob Stix, Jochen Koenigsmann, Moshe Jarden, Dan Haran, Lior Bary-Soroker and J\'{a}n Min\'{a}\v{c}.
+The author would like to thank all who expressed interest in this work and in particular Florian Pop, Jakob Stix, Jochen Koenigsmann, Moshe Jarden, Dan Haran, Lior Bary-Soroker, J\'{a}n Min\'{a}\v{c} and Ido Efrat.
+The author also thanks the referee for very thoroughly reading the paper, and for his excellent comments which were very helpful in improving the paper.